A full review of the Dynamic Neural Retraining System (DNRS)

 – I had long quit my job (I was previously hanging on by a thread working part-time from home)

-– I got the elevated “Moldovian Princess” levels out of my body, addressed “Heavy Metal Bands” (want to keep this brain retrainer friendly) both in a gentle way and moved to a sunny healthy home.
+– I got the elevated “Moldovan Princess” levels out of my body, addressed “Freddie Mercury” (want to keep this brain retrainer friendly) both in a gentle way and moved to a sunny healthy home.

 – I saw a mindset and NLP coach, who helped me identify emotional triggers, limiting beliefs, and unhelpful patterns and roles I was playing in life.
 I reassessed old patterns to prove myself to others and of trying to rescue others.